Cederlundr/RickeBuffSize/README.md

+How to install:
-Extract to addon folder.
+Extract to AddOns folder.
 Remove "-main" from RickeBuffSize-main

 /buffsize <10-60> #change the size of buffs on target
 /debuffsize <10-60> #change the size of other players debuffs on target